Comparisons12 min read

 Security & Compliance

 Namecheap includes free SSL (Let's Encrypt), free WhoisGuard privacy, and Cloudflare integration on all plans.
 Higher tiers add malware scanning and automatic backups.
-The 100% uptime SLA includes a real compensation clause — actual accountability, not just a marketing talking point.
+The 100% uptime SLA includes actual compensation if they fall short — real accountability built in, not just marketing language.

-Winner: Namecheap (better baseline security included at no extra charge; the free WhoisGuard alone is worth calling out loudly)
+Winner: Namecheap (better baseline security included at no extra charge; the free WhoisGuard alone deserves major points)

 Pros and Cons